0

 Photo: ©FatCamera from Getty Images Signature via Canva.com

-Thinking about our past can be a good thing.
-There is a lot made of a person’s past in the counseling world.
+Thinking about our past should be a positive time of rejoicing in God’s good work in our lives, though, with some folks, it takes work to come to a place of peace about their past.
+In nearly all counseling contexts, understanding the past is crucial to discern a person’s former manner of life and shaping influences that are part of who they are today.
 Our history is important because God was in our past. (cf. Jeremiah 1:5; Ephesians 1:3-11).
-The Lord did not show up in our lives at the point of salvation.
-Omniscient and omnipresent, God has always been aware of and involved in our lives.
-He knows more about our past, present, and future than we do.
+His awareness of us did not begin at salvation.
+Our omniscient and omnipresent God has always been aware of and involved in our lives.
+He knows more about our past, present, and future than we could ever imagine.

 You may want to read: